You're single. You're happy being single. You're not looking for romance—you're looking for friends. But try explaining that to the internet.

 The Shared Purpose

-DayOfUs Community Rules: Enforcing Platonic Intentions
+DayOfUs Community Rules: Clear Intentions & Boundaries

 In our messaging:

-- We set expectations from signup
+- We set expectations upfront (group dinners, real-life conversation)

 In our matching: